 What is an adverse determination?

 View original post 1,119 more words

-Posted on September 11, 2015, in "Single State Agency", Administrative Law Judge, Administrative Remedies, Appeal Deadlines, Appeal Rights, Audits, DHHS, Division of Medical Assistance, Due process, Extrapolations, Gordon & Rees, Health Care Providers and Services, Knicole Emanuel, Lawsuit, Legal Analysis, Legal Remedies for Medicaid Providers, Legislation, Medicaid, Medicaid Appeals, Medicaid Attorney, Medicaid Audits, Medicaid Providers, Medicaid Services, NC, NCGS 108C, North Carolina, OAH, Office of Administrative Hearings, Petitions for Contested Cases, Reconsideration Reviews, Regulatory Audits, Suspension of Medicaid Payments and tagged ACA, Administrative Remedies, Appeal prepayment review, appeal recoupments, Audit, DHHS, Division of Medical Assistance, DMA, Due process, Exhaustion of administrative remedies, Gordon & Rees, Health care, Knicole Emanuel, Medicaid, Medicaid Attorney, Medicaid Attorney; Medicaid Lawyer; Medicare Attorney Medicare Lawyer, Medicaid Audits, Medicaid Services, NC Medicaid, North Carolina, Post-Payment Review, Post-payment reviews, Prepayment, Prepayment Review, prepayment review attorney, Prepayment Reviews, Tentative Notice of Overpayment.
+Posted on September 11, 2015, in "Single State Agency", Administrative Law Judge, Administrative Remedies, Appeal Deadlines, Appeal Rights, Audits, DHHS, Division of Medical Assistance, Due process, Extrapolations, Health Care Providers and Services, Knicole Emanuel, Lawsuit, Legal Analysis, Legal Remedies for Medicaid Providers, Legislation, Medicaid, Medicaid Appeals, Medicaid Attorney, Medicaid Audits, Medicaid Providers, Medicaid Services, NC, NCGS 108C, North Carolina, OAH, Office of Administrative Hearings, Petitions for Contested Cases, Reconsideration Reviews, Regulatory Audits, Suspension of Medicaid Payments and tagged ACA, Administrative Remedies, Appeal prepayment review, appeal recoupments, Audit, DHHS, Division of Medical Assistance, DMA, Due process, Exhaustion of administrative remedies, Gordon & Rees, Health care, Knicole Emanuel, Medicaid, Medicaid Attorney, Medicaid Attorney; Medicaid Lawyer; Medicare Attorney Medicare Lawyer, Medicaid Audits, Medicaid Services, NC Medicaid, North Carolina, Post-Payment Review, Post-payment reviews, Prepayment, Prepayment Review, prepayment review attorney, Prepayment Reviews, Tentative Notice of Overpayment.
 Bookmark the permalink.
 Leave a comment.